Saturday, 5 June 2010

 One significance of Kettle’s article is that it articulates a trend in the Guardian of a cautious but noticeable supporting of certain policies of the new Con-Lib government and a defence of Britain’s interests both home and abroad.

 In the next quote from Kettle we get to the nub of his complaint.
-“In the era of multicultural globalisation this is a problem facing every country.
+“In the era of multicultural globalisation, this is a problem facing every country.
 National narratives – the bedrock of most school history teaching – are being eroded everywhere.
-Britain, though, has special difficulties of its own.
-Not only is there no overarching British narrative, as distinct from English, Scottish, Welsh and at least two sorts of Irish narratives.
+Britain, though, has particular challenges of its own.
+Not only is there no overarching British narrative, as distinct from English, Scottish, Welsh and at least two sorts of Irish stories.
 English culture, in particular, is still disabled by unresolved class differences as well.
 History from above?
 History from below?
 Or a synthesis?
 And which one?

 Kettle’s idea of a British narrative is the same as Ferguson’s i.e. a defence of British imperialism.
 This is made even clearer by his admission that British History is “disabled by unresolved class differences”.

 Under conditions of social polarisation unprecedented in Britain's history is this so surprising.
 Kettle along with Ferguson wants no discussion on these questions in their history of Britain.
 Kettle is not alone in bemoaning the fact that historians have had to deal with the involvement of the working class in recent history.
 He bemoans the genre of ‘history from below’ which has grown up over the last 30 or so years.